Sakthi2019rit/Coffee-House/README.md

 -Coffee-House-ratings containing UserID, PlaceId and its Ratings.

-Once collected a sufficient ratings from a particular users and can make predictions for the new users by the ratings given by the registered users.
-This will work based on collaborative filtering with a content based approach.
+Once collected a sufficient data from a particular users and can make predictions by importing the Score Matchbox recommender module.
+And we wi test the model to view how closely its able to recommend Coffee-House.

 ![Screenshot 1](https://user-images.githubusercontent.com/89642526/152094081-df409c33-d8cf-4ec7-b2ae-1b85f43dbf48.png)